Guide to Common Law Damages Claims for Personal Injury

 A common law duty of care relies on the basic principle that people should take reasonable care not to cause injury or damage to others.
 This principle applies in a wide range of circumstances, such as:

-What is a common law claim for personal injury?
+What is a common law claim for a personal injury?

 Claiming damages under common law for a personal injury is the legal process of seeking personal injury compensation from another person, typically triggered by a single accident or a series of events (e.g. mental illness claims, work stress claims, workplace bullying or repetitive strain injuries)